Tigran-Sargsyan/smile_detection/README.md

-# Smile Detection using OpenCV and dLib Libraries
+# Smile Detection using OpenCV and Dlib Libraries

 This program is designed to detect smiles in real-time video using OpenCV and dLib libraries.
 Different characteristics are computed by facial landmark points, and if a person in the video is smiling, the program labels the video as "smiling" and saves the smiling images in a folder.